 They Develop Poorly Thought Out and/or Poorly Executed Plans

 After her father screams at her, her mother and the nurse, people Juliet thought would “have her back”, in fact, don’t.
-With Romeo off in Mantua, having been banished for killing Tybalt, her only option for people to turn to is Friar Laurence.
+With Romeo off in Mantua, banished for killing Tybalt, her only option for people to turn to is Friar Laurence.
 When she goes to him, rather than come up with a simple plan that makes sense, the good Friar instead develops a plan that is so poorly thought out, and so poorly executed, that it leads to the play’s final tragedies.

 I once worked in fiber optics R&D on a project that I never quite understood.
-The engineers in my department were supposedly smart guys and had been given a big pile of money to play with, so I trusted them.
+The engineers in my department were supposedly smart guys and were given a big pile of money to play with, so I trusted them.
 Big mistake.
 On one occasion, a poorly designed experiment ended up with my having to go to the ER with minor chemical burns to my eyes.
 Luckily, I caught another, potentially more serious, design flaw before I executed the experiment.
 After a lot of math (not my strongest skill) and arguing, I managed to finally demonstrate to the engineer in charge that his calculations had failed to take into consideration that gases expand when heated and that by heating up a sealed container pumped full of a certain gas, we were going to have a big explosion if we went ahead with the experiment as he’d designed it.

 Good leaders seek input to ensure that plans are well-designed and executed.